olszewski-mateusz/poker-online/README.md

 The process of handling a player's action follows these steps:

-1. Receiving an HTTP REST request with the action (e.g., raising the bet).
+1. Receiving an HTTP REST request with the action (e.g. raising the bet).
 2. Checking if the game with the specified ID exists.
 3. Retrieving and reconstructing the game state.
 4. Validating whether the action is legal based on the current game state.